If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 I love it when people have the time and space to really think for themselves – so often we are quick to resolve other people’s problems – but we really have no idea!
 I love seeing people grapple with challenges and come through it with the support and effective partnership of a coach.
 I also really enjoy investing in others to help them develop as coaches, and I have recently mentored a number of my team through the ICF accreditation process to become accredited Associate Certified Coaches.

-Our sincere thanks to Iona for sharing her story with us.
+Our sincere thanks to Iona for sharing her story of coach training with us.

 “A transformative experience”